 Talisman Wallet is a self-custodial crypto wallet founded in 2021 and is one of the best multi-chain web3 wallets to use inside the Polkadot and Kusama ecosystem and offers full support for Ethereum.
 Allowing users to create, own and manage their accounts and safely store, send and receive their crypto assets.

 The Talisman wallet is available as a browser extension.
 Users can get set up in seconds, import any existing Ethereum or Polkadot wallet, or connect to their Ledger hardware wallet.
 For those who don’t already have a wallet or any crypto, there’s a FIAT onramp, meaning you can buy assets with a credit card, Apple or Google Play.

 With Talisman, you can also access the Talisman Portal to view your NFTs in detail, participate in 1-click DOT staking, explore their app directory, contribute to crowd loans and view your multi-chain transaction history.

 To make it easier for its users, Talisman gives a simplified brief of the transaction you are signing, which mitigates the risk of draining your wallet.
 The software also has a phishing protection feature, which will detect known malicious applications before you connect to them.

 When you use Talisman, they will store your password in the extension’s memory.
-This is done so that you don’t have to re-enter the password each time you want to sign a transaction or when you create a new account.
-To protect your password Talisman has introduced an auto-lock feature for storing your password.
-This makes it extremely difficult for hackers to hack into your browser’s memory and retrieve any private information.
+This is done so you don’t have to re-enter the password each time you want to sign a transaction or create a new account.
+To protect your password, Talisman has introduced an auto-lock feature for storing your password.
+This makes it extremely difficult for hackers to hack into your browser’s memory and retrieve private information.